 This device is a high performance integrated circuit with an ESD rating of 1.5 kV, and it is ESD sensitive.
-Proper precautions should be taken for handling and assembly.
+Take proper precautions for handling and assembly.

 ESD CAUTION

 ESD (electrostatic discharge) sensitive device.
 Charged devices and circuit boards can discharge without detection.
 Although this product features patented or proprietary protection circuitry, damage may occur on devices subjected to high energy ESD.
 Therefore, proper ESD precautions should be taken to avoid performance degradation or loss of functionality.